uilianries/katacoda-conan/conan/conan-using-packages/finish.md

-You've finished the "Getting Started" section, now you are able to install and search any Conan package.
+You've finished the "Using Packages" section, now you are able to install and search any Conan package.

 Let's continue our course.
 The next step is "Developing Packages".